 After regaining my composure it was just a task for some gaffa tape and some ingenious rigging to get the job done and assembled in the party space.

 This project had a certain production value from the outset so my “projection mapping” was going to reflect this.
 A quick photo on my phone of how the projection looked from the viewpoint of the projector lens and straight back to the computer to cut out all the background and white tape.
+Laminating machines are widely used in homes to save documents from wear and tear, improve their stability and strength.
+So, keep your projects safe!

 Would have loved to have spent longer mapping the beast and to have had a much brighter projector so I could have mapped the lux to each polygon, but for £70 spend, I was ecstatic with the results and even got a remote controlled smoke machine in its mouth.
 What’s not to love?